zikunz/tp/docs/UserGuide.md

 # easyLog User Guide

+Welcome to the User Guide of **easyLog**! <br>

+Are you a home-based business owner tired of using a pen and paper to keep track of your inventory?
+Do you have limited budget investing in a new system to manage your business?
+Fret not, easyLog, our free and desktop logistic management application will get you covered!
+It is the application to boost your productivity when it comes to managing your items and orders.
+Primarily, the current version of easyLog allows you to add new items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
+You can also generate a receipt for your customer or simply, for your own record.

-easyLog is a **desktop logistic management application optimized for home-based businesses to manage items and orders via a carefully designed Command Line Interface** (CLI).
-Primarily, easyLog allows users to add new items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
-If a user types fast, easyLog can get logistic management tasks done more easily and faster than traditional Graphical User Interface (GUI) applications while still having the benefits of GUI.
+easyLog is highly optimized for home-based business owners like you via a carefully designed Command Line Interface (CLI); this means that you need to operate the application by typing commands into a command terminal.
+If you type fast, easyLog can get logistic management tasks done more easily and significantly faster than traditional Graphical User Interface (GUI) applications while still having the benefits of GUI; GUI applications allow users to interact with the application through visuals such as buttons.

+If this sounds great to you, we encourage you to visit [1.
+Quick start](#1-quick-start) to start learning how to manage your business using easyLog.

 - [1.
 Quick start](#1-quick-start)
 - [2.
 Features](#2-features)